Air Quality

 How is it measured?

 Air quality data come from the U.S. Environmental Protection Agency’s Air Quality Index Report, an annual summary of AQI values for four major air pollutants.
-However, many areas do not have monitoring stations for all pollutants.
+However, many areas lack monitoring stations for all pollutants.
 The AQI has a range of 0-500 broken down into six levels: good (0-50), moderate (51-100), unhealthy for sensitive groups (101-150), unhealthy (151-200), very unhealthy (201-300), and hazardous (301-500).
-The AQI for ozone was updated by the EPA in 2024, and this update applied to all historical data.
+The EPA updated the AQI for ozone in 2024, and the update applied to all historical data.